Street Fighter 6: How to Unlock Alternate Costumes for Each Character in SF6

 How to Get Alternate Costumes in SF6

-You initially only have the option to use the default Costume 1, but every character also has a Costume 2 variation.
-It’s a classic outfit for returning characters and simply a second outfit for new characters.
-There are two methods to unlock these secondary costumes: using real money and grinding bond levels with specific fighters in World Tour Mode.
+You initially only have the option to use the default Costume 1, but every fighter also has a second and third set of outfits.
+The former act as classic looks for returning characters and simply a second outfit for new characters.
+The latter are entirely new duds for the whole cast.
+Feel free to use the links below to fast-track how to unlock and use them all.

 The fastest method of getting Costume 2 for your characters is by purchasing them for 50 Fighter Coins each.
 Fighter Coins are the premium currency in Street Fighter 6 that can be used toward DLC content, fighting passes, and alternate costumes.
 The only catch is that they need to be bought with real money, and there’s currently no way to earn this currency in-game.